SoftwareQuTech/qoala-mlir/docs/internals/functionize.md

     ^
 ```

-By turning on the debug printing of the functionize internals (`--debug-only=mir-to-lir,functionize-internal,op-classifier`),
+Turning on the debug printing of the functionize internals (`--debug-only=mir-to-lir,functionize-internal,op-classifier`) gives some hints.
+The classifier function recognizes the operation groups correctly:
-we can get some hints about how to fix this bug.

-First, we see that the classifier function is correctly recognizing the operations groups:

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%